 For the latest news and updates, see the blog.

-Medianism is a simple ideology that aims for an economics that benefits the majority of ordinary people.
-It is an application of democratic ideology to the economic sphere.
-Democracy is a dictatorship of the median voter, and medianism seeks to extend this idea to economics.
-Economics should focus more on people in the middle of the income distribution rather than just looking at the total income which is skewed towards elites.
-Medianism seeks to reform the primary moral philosophy that governs economics and business: money-metric utilitarianism or mmutilitarianism.
-Mmutilitarianism is the idea that total income is what matters even if most people get nothing and thus it over-emphasizes the welfare of elites.
-(Also see the Introduction To Mmutilitarianism.)
-Medianism seeks to find ways to refocus our energies towards the economic well being of the average people (near the median income) and seek policies that benefit a majority of people.
-Mainstream economists often recommend policies that benefit an elite minority because of unwittingly following mmutilitarian ideas.
+Medianism seeks to replace the primary moral philosophy that governs economics and business: money-metric utilitarianism or mmutilitarianism.
+Mmutilitarianism is the idea that total income is what matters even if most people get nothing and all the benefits go to the rich.
+It over-emphasizes the welfare of elites and medianism seeks to find ways to refocus our energies towards the economic well being of the average people (near the median income) and seek policies that benefit a majority of people.
+Mainstream economists often recommend policies that benefit an elite minority because of unthinkingly following mmutilitarian ideas.

 Using GDP for economic welfare is a prime example of mmutilitarian ideology, and the methodology of cost-benefit analysis and the way efficiency is defined and adulated in economics are additional ethical issues that medianism seeks to reform.
 Cost-benefit analysis has become a pervasive ethical standard that determines how the law is interpreted and it is increasingly required of most government programs and regulations.

 As with GDP, cost-benefit analysis is biased in favor of wealthy people.
 If a government regulation benefits Bill Gates $10 billion and every single American $20, then it is a great deal for America according to cost-benefit analysis because the benefits ($10b) vastly outweigh the costs ($20 * 300 million Americans = $6b).
 That is what efficiency is all about.